 One of the main causes of I/I within the collection system is high river flows that increase the groundwater level around some of the older pipes along the river.
-The City has lined large sections of the main interceptor downtown and largely eliminated approximately 10mgd of I/I. Another successful I/I elimination project was the lining of many pipes and upgrading the Springfield lift station in the area south and east of Gonzaga University.
-As a commitment to the optimizing the capacity of the upcoming tertiary membrane treatment installation at the treatment plant, another 10mgd needs to be removed during extended times of high river.
-Two lines in the Trent / Erie area and north of Trent along the river have been identified as contributing 4-8mgd of flow during flood stage in 2011 and are on the CIPP projects list.
+The City has lined large sections of the interceptors along the river and many downtown smaller lines which resulted in the reduction of approximately 10mgd of I/I. Another successful I/I elimination project was the lining of many pipes and upgrading the Springfield lift station in the area south and east of Gonzaga University.
+As a commitment to optimizing the capacity of the upcoming tertiary membrane treatment installation at the treatment plant, another 10mgd needs to be removed during extended times of high river.